 5. Dr. Infrared1500W– Best for Small Spaces

-If you don’t need a lot of space covered with your heater in garage, Dr. Infrared is the perfect choice for you.
+If you don’t need a lot of space covered with your heater in the garage, Dr. Infrared is the perfect choice for you.
 It runs on electricity and weighs 19 pounds only.
 It can be used anywhere you need a quick heating solution, whether it’s in your garage or your home.

-The 1,500-watt infrared garage heater features a thermostat for adjusting the temperature and a timer that can be programmed in advance up to 12 hours.
+The 1,500-watt infrared garage heater features a thermostat for adjusting the temperature and a timer that can be programmed in advance for up to 12 hours.
 You can set a temperature from 50 to 85 degrees Fahrenheit based on your comfort.

 This infrared heater also comes with safety measures as overheat prevention and an immediate shutoff button in case it is tipped over.
 As it has infrared in its name, it’s quite obvious that the heater works with a remote.
 You can control it with an IR remote from a distance without having to move closer to it.